Practical Homesteading Gifts that Pay for Themselves

 Heirloom seeds make wonderful gifts and allow gardeners to save seeds and grow their favorite crops year after year.
 Consider a collection of seeds, fertilizers, and seed starting products from Mary’s Heirloom Seeds.
 The prices are reasonable and there is always a great selection of 99 Cent Seed Packs to choose from.

 A basket of gardening goodies makes a great gift.
 Try filling a Tubtrug or a Hod Basket with seeds, tools, fertilizer, and garden hat and gloves.
-A book on gardening or DIY garden projects makes great winter reading!
+A book on gardening or DIY garden projects will always be appreciated!

 Gifts for the Cook (or Anyone Who Likes to Eat!)